Last Updated on

 No trip to Hong Kong would be complete without eating some Dim Sum.
 Whilst Dim Sum is traditionally more or a brunch food to be enjoyed with tea, there’s no reason why you shouldn’t eat it later on in the day as many people do now.

+If you’re wondering where to go in Hong Kong for dim sum I can definitely recommend Tim Ho Wan.
 There are several Tim Ho Wan restaurants in Hong Kong and the restaurant shot to fame back when it 2010 after it was awarded a Michelin Star after just a year of being open.
-It’s also the cheapest Michelin Star dinner you’ll probably ever have.
+Not only is it tasty, but it’s also one of the best places to eat in Hong Kong on a budget.
+And it has to be the cheapest Michelin Star dinner you’ll ever have – reason enough to make it one of the places to visit in Hong Kong.
 We left feeling full having spent just £10 in total.

 A £10 Michelin Star dinner for two?
 If you know of somewhere that can beat that, let me know!